Formality and Kontsevich--Duflo type theorems for Lie pairs: Introduction

 Then our main theorem essentially follows from a careful combination of the above results together with various $L_\infty$ quasi-isomorphisms.
-Our approach was largely influenced and indeed relies on several standard techniques pioneered by Kontsevich in his seminal paper~\cite{MR2062626} and expounded at greater length in subsequent literature~\cite{math/9812009,MR2646112,MR2816610}.
+Our approach was largely influenced and indeed relies on several standard techniques pioneered by Kontsevich in his seminal paper~\cite{MR2062626} and expounded at greater length in subsequent literature~\cite{arXiv:math/9812009,MR2646112}.
 However, we emphasize the role of Fedosov dg Lie algebroids as it sheds new light on and indeed provides transparent understanding of Kontsevich's global formality theorem and, in particular, the Kontsevich--Duflo phenomenon.

 In Section~\ref{applications}, we apply our results to a number of interesting classes of examples of Lie pairs, namely those arising from complex manifolds, from regular foliations, and from $\frakg$-manifolds.
 In each case, we obtain a formality theorem and a Kontsevich--Duflo type theorem.
-In the case of lie pairs stemming from complex manifolds, we recover the Kontsevich--Duflo theorem of complex geometry \cite{MR2062626, MR2646112}.
+In the case of Lie pairs stemming from complex manifolds, we recover the Kontsevich--Duflo theorem of complex geometry \cite{MR2062626, MR2646112}.
 As far as we know, the formality and Kontsevich--Duflo type theorems obtained for geometric situations such as foliations and $\frakg$-manifolds are new.
 In the future, we plan to investigate the implications of the formality theorem in deformation quantization, in particular for the special instances of Lie pairs listed above.
+While Kontsevich's formality is concerned with $L_{\infty}$ algebra structures, Tsygan's formality for chains takes care of the corresponding $L_{\infty}$ module structures \cite{MR1729368}.
+An explicit formula for chain formality was first constructed by Shoikhet \cite{MR2004726}.
+Formality for chains is related to Tsygan's program of noncommutative calculus \cite{MR2986860,MR1783778}, which is itself closely related to the algebraic index theorem \cite{MR1350407,MR1901245,MR2132867,MR3286536,MR2601006,MR3316973,MR3295986}.
+In a separate publication, we will study Tsygan's formality for Lie pairs and its application to the index theorem.
+When the Lie pair arises from a regular foliation, it would be interesting to explore the connection with the work of Gorokhovsky--Lott \cite{MR3056105} and Pflaum--Posthuma--Tang \cite{MR3316973} on the transverse index theorem.